eclipse-vertx/vert.x/new/core_manual_js.md

     request.response.end();

 The function can also be called with a string or Buffer in the same way `write` is called.
 In this case it's just the same as calling write with a string or Buffer followed by calling `end` with no arguments.
+For example:

+    request.response.end("That's all folks");

 You can also optionally call `end` with a final boolean argument.
 If this argument is `true` then the underlying connection will be closed when the response has been written, otherwise the underlying connection will be left open.

+    // End response and close connection
+    request.response.end(true);

+Or:

+    // Write something, end response and close connection request.response.end("That's really all folks", true);

 #### Response headers

-Individual response headers can be written using the `putHeader` method.
+Individual HTTP response headers can be written using the `putHeader` method.
 For example:

     request.response.putHeader('Content-Length', '0');